filecoin-project/specs/data-structures.md

 ### Serialization

-Actors are currently serialized simply by CBOR marshaling them, using lower-camel-cased field names.
+`Actor`s are currently serialized simply by CBOR marshaling them, using lower-camel-cased field names.

 ## State Tree

-The state trie keeps track of all state in Filecoin.
+The state tree keeps track of all state in Filecoin.
 It is effectively a map of addresses to `actors` in the system.
 It is implemented using a HAMT.

 ## HAMT